bad-Al-code/learnsphere/services/enrollment-service/README.md

 This will start the required containers in the background.

-_Note: Ensure the auth-service and user-service are also running for full functionality._
+_Note: Ensure the course-service and user-service are also running for full functionality._

 ### 4. Install Dependencies